Harrisburg preservation group wants your input on 2017 priorities

 The building, constructed in phases, has roots in the mid-1700s.
 “It’s seen a lot,” Glaser, a member of the West Hanover Township Historical Society, said with a laugh.

-A developer bought it, then the township did at the end of last year; now its future is uncertain.
+A developer tried to buy it, then the township did at the end of last year; now its future is uncertain.
 That’s a familiar refrain around the Midstate.

 “They’re important to their surroundings, they’re important architecture, they’re important to history,” David Morrison, executive director of the Historic Harrisburg Association, said.